athidevwork/paxos-athi-demo/README.md

 # paxos-athi-demo

 paxos-athi-demo is a springboot application that implements 3 challenges from FullStack Engineer Challenges.

+## Assumptions
+Java and Maven are pre installed in the system where this project can be run.

 ## To Build And run demo
 >*** mvn spring-boot:run***